 - When you receive money from your customers,

-- When you pay your suppliers, and
+- The time you pay your suppliers, and

 - How long you keep stock on the floor before you sell it.